gvmossato/opus/README.md

 <p align="center">
   <a href="#-about">📚 About</a> |
   <a href="#-site">🌎 Site</a>   |
+  <a href="#-getting-started">🚀 Getting Started</a> |
   <a href="#-collaborators">🧙 Collaborators</a>
 </p>

 <p align="center">
-  <b>Opus</b> is a productivity tool motivated at first by a college project for Information Systems.
-From there to here, it became a way to organize your to-do lists collaboratively, helped by friends, coworkers, and, why not, new people around the platform!
+  Opus began as a college project for an Information Systems course and evolved into a collaborative productivity tool.
+It allows users to organize their to-do lists with the help of friends, coworkers, and even new acquaintances on the platform!
 </p>

 <h4 align="center">